Bhagyalaxmi17/apexplanet-internship/internship-task-4/notes/readme.md

-Step 2 — Exploitation, Reverse Shell, Post-Exploitation
+Step 2 —  Exploitation with Metasploit

+Exploitation, Reverse Shell, Post-Exploitation

 Objective: exploit a known vulnerability on Metasploitable2, obtain an interactive shell on the target (reverse shell), and perform post-exploit enumeration and credential collection for analysis.

-A — Theory (what this phase is and why)
+A — Theory

 Exploit: use a known vulnerability in a network service to run arbitrary code on the target.
 In this lab we used the UnrealIRCd 3.2.8.1 backdoor exploit (exploit/unix/irc/unreal_ircd_3281_backdoor).
 The exploit abuses a backdoor command to execute shell commands remotely.